-Upon submission of a complaint alleging racial or ethnic intolerance, the University's Institutional Access and Compliance Office first reviews the report to determine if the reported conduct creates a hostile environment that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.
-Complaints that meet these criteria are reviewed under the University's Title IX and Non-discrimination Policy.
-If the complaint does not rise to the level of creating a hostile environment, the complaint is referred to the Multicultural, Diversity, and Inclusion Office for further review and processing.
+Upon submission of a complaint alleging racial or ethnic intolerance, the University's Institutional Access and Compliance Office reviews the report to determine if the conduct creates a hostile environment based on race, color, or national origin that is sufficiently severe, persistent, or pervasive so as to interfere with or limit an individual's ability to participate in or benefit from a University program.
+Complaints that meet these criteria are reviewed under the University's Title IX and Non-Discrimination Policy.
+If the complaint is not actionable under the Title IX and Non-Discrimination Policy, the complaint will be further reviewed under the Multicultural, Diversity, and Inclusion Policy.
 Depending on the status of the person being reported, concerns will be addressed differently.